ForeCyberSec/eCPPT-Notes/Command-list.md

 route add 1.1.1.0/24 255.255.255.0 2

-// or we can run a script directly from a meterpreter session that does the same thing as the command above this one run autoroute -s 1.1.1.0/24
+// or we can run a script directly from a meterpreter session that does the sam thing as the command above this one run autoroute -s 1.1.1.0/24